samot1/sql-docs/docs/relational-databases/spatial/spatial-reference-identifiers-srids.md

 > [!NOTE]
 >  The spatial reference identification system is defined by the [European Petroleum Survey Group (EPSG)](http://go.microsoft.com/fwlink/?LinkId=99349) standard, which is a set of standards developed for cartography, surveying, and geodetic data storage.
 This standard is owned by the Oil and Gas Producers (OGP) Surveying and Positioning Committee.

+  On Microsoft SQL Server 2012 or newer A a list of all supported SRIDs can be queried by executing `SELECT * FROM master.sys.spatial_reference_systems`

 ## See Also
  [Spatial Data Types Overview](../../relational-databases/spatial/spatial-data-types-overview.md)